 In your HSC Legal Studies course you’ve had the opportunity to develop your knowledge and understanding of the nature and functions of law and law-making, the development of Australian and international legal systems, the Australian constitution and law reform.
 You’ve also investigated the key areas of law, justice and human rights through a variety of focus studies which considered how changes in societies influence law reform.
 Exam questions will relate to the syllabus outcomes but if you want to be sure of passing and excelling, you will need to demonstrate your ability to integrate the knowledge, understanding and skills you’ve acquired through studying the course.

 Completing HSC Legal Studies past papers will give you a good idea of what to expect in your final exams.
-The syllabus changed in 2009 so we’ve got HSC Legal Studies past papers from 2010 to 2018 to help you below and click here to access the Legal Studies 2019 HSC Exam Pack.
+The syllabus changed in 2009 so we’ve got HSC Legal Studies past papers from 2010 onwards to help you below.
+Also, click here to access the Legal Studies 2019 HSC Exam Pack.

 We’ve organised the past papers by course and year, naming the links as accurately as possible.
 If you find any errors, please let us know.